vulkano-rs/vulkano-www/content/guide/windowing/other_initialization.md

 move some of them to separate functions.

-In the render pass, let's configure it to always use the same format as the swapchain, to avoid any invalid format errors.
+In the render pass, let's configure it to always use the same format as the swapchain, to avoid any invalid format errors:

 ```rust
 use vulkano::render_pass::RenderPass;